rwxrob/awesome-go/README.md

 # My Personal "Awesome" Go List

 🎉 Just learning Go?
 Welcome to the party!
 Here's what I recommend most people do to learn it well.
-Note that there are currently no good resources for first learning how to program at all.
-These all assume you know what a "loop" is, for example.
-(I'd like to change that myself eventually.)
+Note that all these resources assume you already know how to program, that you know what a "loop" is, for example.
+(Stay tuned.
+I'm hoping to create a "Learn to Code, Go as a First Programming Language".

 1. [Go by Example][12] and possibly [Tour of Go][1]
+2. Browse the official [Go User Manual][13]
-2. [How to Write Go Code][3]
+3. [How to Write Go Code][3]
-3. [Effective go][4] (to understand why)
+4. [Effective go][4] (to understand why)
-4. Start a project of your own, doesn’t matter how big or small
+5. Start a project of your own, doesn’t matter how big or small
-5. Start reading [Go 101][8] concurrently (600 pages) and [Go Modules][10] (not in book)
+6. Start reading [Go 101][8] concurrently (600 pages) and [Go Modules][10] (not in book)
-6. Code something more advanced with concurrency (net/http, contexts)
+7. Code something more advanced with concurrency (net/http, contexts)
-7. Read [Go Code Review Comments][7] for style guide
+8. Read [Go Code Review Comments][7] for style guide
-8. Read [The Go Programming Language Specification][5] to fill any gaps
+9. Read [The Go Programming Language Specification][5] to fill any gaps
-9. Read and learn from the [Go standard library][6] source code
+10. Browse the [Go standard library][6] source code
-10. Read and learn from the [Bonzai core library] source code
+11. Browse the [Bonzai monorepo][2] source code
+12. Browse the [Universal Package Library][] source code
-11. Maybe read [Learning Go][9] (but you’ll have to buy it)
+13. Maybe read [Learning Go][9] (but you’ll have to buy it)
-12. Read [100 Go Mistakes and How to Avoid Them][11]
+14. Read [100 Go Mistakes and How to Avoid Them][11]
-13. Write a middleware API using any framework
-14. Create a command line tool using Bonzai
+15. Create a command line tool using Bonzai
-15. Create a command line tool using Cobra
+16. Create a command line tool using Cobra
+17. Write a middleware API using Gin or another framework

 [1]: <http://go.dev/tour>
 [2]: <https://github.com/rwxrob/bonzai>